ansible-collections/community.postgresql/README.md

 * [Ansible Development Guide](https://docs.ansible.com/ansible/devel/dev_guide/index.html)
 * [Ansible Collection Development Guide](https://docs.ansible.com/ansible/devel/dev_guide/developing_collections.html#contributing-to-collections)

 The current maintainers are listed in the [MAINTAINERS](MAINTAINERS) file.
 Don't hesitate to reach them out mentioning in the proposals.
+To learn how to maintain / become a maintainer of this collection, refer to the [Maintainer guidelines](https://github.com/ansible/community-docs/blob/main/maintaining.rst).

 Join us on IRC in the ``ansible-community`` [irc.libera.chat](https://libera.chat/) channel.
 See the [Registration guide](https://libera.chat/guides/registration) to learn how to register.